PuTTY -- Old SSH Client for Windows

 Alternative Written Instructions

-(Optional) See the following webpages for alternative and additional instructions for installing PuTTY.
+(Optional) See the following webpages for alternative and additional instructions for installing or using PuTTY.